 A permanent hair dye or color penetrates deep into your hair ripping off the natural color to replace it with the desired shade.

 Over time, it can cause damage to your hair.
-This is the reason why conditioners are used in hair dyes to protect you from further damages.
+This is the reason why conditioners are used in hair dyes to protect you from further damage.

 So, the answer is YES!
 You can mix permanent hair dye with conditioner.
 There are three major reasons why hair experts recommend doing that;

-- Protect the hair from damages caused due to chemical-based dyes.
+- Protect the hair from damage caused due to chemical-based dyes.
 Get a smooth, silky, and rich hair texture after the colored hair wash.

 - Conditioner helps to lighten the color so that it blends well with your desired shade.

 Although all the above points are valid reasons, the third is the strongest!
 Most people mix hair conditioners to lighten the dye color.
 It helps to an extent by making the dye smoother.

-What happens when you mix permanent hair color with conditioner?
+What happens when you mix permanent hair color with a conditioner?

 Let’s come straight to the point, when you mix conditioner with basic permanent hair colors, you get a diluted hair shade.
 However, if you try conditioners with trendy colors like shiny purple, sparkling silver, and striking blue you are inviting a different look!

-If you know what shade you desire, it would be convenient to decide whether you must use a conditioner for your permanent hair color or no.
+If you know what shade you desire, it would be convenient to decide whether you must use a conditioner for your permanent hair color or not.